 Restaurants can change in this area, but here are currently a few we like (and a couple of these have been around for quite a while).

-Port Gamble Cafe – is located inside the General Store and is open for breakfast and lunch, and you can enjoy views of the sound while grabbing a casual meal, or eat outdoors on this beautiful patio area.
+Scratch Kitchen (formally the Port Gamble Cafe) – is located inside the General Store and is under new ownership.
+You can enjoy views of the sound while grabbing a casual meal, or eat outdoors on this beautiful patio area.
 They use locally sourced products whenever possible.

 They have indoor and outdoor dinner options available (weather permitting).